panta82/yaal/README.md

 The truth is, I really liked the excellent [js async library](https://github.com/caolan/async).
 It's just that I needed a few additional features.
 Like the ability to get all the results, even if there was an error.
 Or to handle ALL the raised errors, not just the first one.

 I started hacking away, intent on adding the features I needed, but then I started thinking about all the ways async methods could be made more powerful.
 I decided the correct approach was to wrap raised errors (and results) into custom objects, to allow for easier processing.
 Also, I preferred one versatile function in place of many simple ones (less verbose API).
 I thought I came up with a really cool idea.
 I looked around, but surprisingly none of the other libraries I found had the kind of interface I envisioned.
-Furthermore, they all suffered from the crippling deficit of being invented nowhere near my house or even the surrounding area.
+Furthermore, they all suffered from the crippling deficit of being invented nowhere near here.

 Thus, ***yaal*** was born.